-This may have something to do with fines reaching up to 20 million Euros, or 4% of turnover.
+Fines for GDPR breaches can reach up to 20 million Euros, or 4% of turnover.

-But what is GDPR, and how should businesses stay on the right ride of the law?
+But what is GDPR and how should businesses stay on the right ride of the law?

 Does GDPR apply in B2B email marketing?
+Yes, it does.

 Best practices in B2B email database management

 There are several approaches you can take to manage your database well and to get the best commercial returns from it.

 We outline some of the best ones below: